goodnessops/aws-cloud-portfolio/Auto Scaling with Load Balancer/README.md

 # Auto Scaling with Application Load Balancer on AWS

 ## Overview
 This project demonstrates how to deploy a highly available and scalable application on AWS using an Auto Scaling Group (ASG) and an Application Load Balancer (ALB).
+This project addresses the need for a highly available and scalable application.

 ## AWS Services Used
 - Amazon EC2